mileweb/docs-content-cdn/zh/docs/recipes/api-acceleration.md

 * The API server uses the standard HTTP methods: GET, POST, PUT, DELETE, PATCH.
 * The client is using the `Authorization` request header to pass the credential to the server following the **format** of [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-This makes it easy for the CDN360 servers to obtain the API user name with the built-in variable `$remote_user`.
+This makes it easy for the CDN Pro servers to obtain the API user name with the built-in variable `$remote_user`.
 Please notice that you don't have to use the actual basic authentication algorithm which transfers the secret password in clear text.
-You are free to use a more sophisticated algorithm like the one for [CDN360 API](https://docs.quantil.com/cdn/apidocs#section/Authentication) to generate a signature to put after the colon.
+You are free to use a more sophisticated algorithm like the one for [CDN Pro API](https://docs.quantil.com/cdn/apidocs#section/Authentication) to generate a signature to put after the colon.
 * All the input parameters to the API server are specified in the request query string.

-To use CDN360 to accelerate this service:
+To use CDN Pro to accelerate this service:
 * Create a new DNS record `api-origin.company.com` to point to the two IP addresses.
-The CDN360 servers need to use it to reach the origin.
-The name `api.company.com` can no longer be used because we will later CNAME it to a CDN360 edge hostname to direct client's traffic to the platform to be accelerated.
+The CDN Pro servers need to use it to reach the origin.
+The name `api.company.com` can no longer be used because we will later CNAME it to a CDN Pro edge hostname to direct client's traffic to the platform to be accelerated.
 * No API service should be running without the protection of TLS encryption.
-You need to upload the certificate for `api.company.com` to the CDN360 platform.
+You need to upload the certificate for `api.company.com` to the CDN Pro platform.
 We recommend using [Let's Encrypt](/docs/portal/certificates/auto-renewal) to automatically renew the certificate.
 <p align=center><img src="/docs/resources/images/recipes/api/upload-certificate.png" alt="upload certificate" width="700"></p>

-* Go to the CDN360 portal to create a property to accelerate this API service.
+* Go to the CDN Pro portal to create a property to accelerate this API service.
 It is important to enter the correct hostname to be accelerated: `api.company.com`.
 <p align=center><img src="/docs/resources/images/recipes/api/create-property.png" alt="create property" width="720"></p>